CitizenLabDotCo/citizenlab/front/docs/README.md

 ## 2021-05-10

+### Changed
+- Invited or verified users no longer require confirmation.

 ## 2021-05-07

 ### Fixed
 - Spreasheet exports throughout the platform are improved.
-- Idea export to excel is no longer limited to 250 ideas.

 ### Added
 - City Admins can now assign any user as the author of an idea when creating or updating.